Index

 Option Description Type Default

 minimum_version Minimum required CMake version.
-If this version is not available in the system PATH, it will be installed automatically as a build dependency.
+Used for policies in the automatically generated CMake cache pre-load files.
+If this version is not available in the system PATH, it will be installed automatically as a build dependency (using Pip).

 For example: minimum_version = "3.18"